andruhon/gaunt-sloth-assistant/README.md

 ### Other AI providers
 Any other AI provider supported by Langchain.js can be configured with js [Config](./docs/CONFIGURATION.md).
 For example, Ollama can be set up with JS config (some of the models, see https://github.com/andruhon/gaunt-sloth-assistant/discussions/107)

+## Integration with GitHub Workflows / Actions

+Example GitHub workflows integration can be found in [.github/workflows/review.yml;](.github/workflows/review.yml) this example workflow performs AI review on any pushes to Pull Request, resulting in a comment left by, GitHub actions bot.

 ## MCP (Model Context Protocol) Servers